DeShir/everscale-service/README.md

 # Service Interfaces

 ## Description
-This repository contain that can be used for any functionality.
+This repository contains interfaces that can be used for any functionality.